 The heart: Meanwhile, Your Baby ’s heart, which has been functioning for some time, is now developing valves to demarcate the chambers.
 At this point, you may be able to hear the heartbeat with a fetal doppler.

-As the placenta develops to provide nutrients to #baby , you may feel tired.
+As the placenta develops to provide nutrients to Your Baby , you may feel tired.
 Your sugar level and blood pressure may go down, while your hormone levels and metabolic rate will increase.

 Growth of uterus: Your uterus would’ve doubled in size by now.
 And you may have increased in weight too.
 In the first trimester, it’s common to gain about 0.5-2 kg.

 Heartburn: You may experience heartburn and constipation but don’t worry; these are common symptoms that begin around the second month.

 What you can do

 If you’re 35 or older, have a much older partner, or you or your partner have a family history of genetic conditions, it is now the time to consider talking to your doctor about common genetic screenings.
 Such screenings are usually done from week 10 onwards.